Secular chaos in white-dwarf planetary systems: origins of metal pollution and short-period planetary companions: Discussion

 where $a_{\rm b} / a_{\rm p}$ is slightly less than $1$.
 Suppression of secular chaos requires that $\omega_{\rm sg}$ be greater than the free precession rate due to the outer planets (e.g., Eq.\ \ref{eq:def_om_LK}); this corresponds to

 where $H_{\rm out}$ is the quadrupole strength of the outer planets (Eq.\ \ref{eq:def_Hout}).
 If the most massive body lies near the outer edge of the belt instead, we have

 This leads to a result that is effectively identical to Eq.\ (\ref{eq:self_grav_mb}) because $a_{\rm p} / a_{\rm b}$ is close to unity.
+The estimated value of $m_{\rm b}$ in Eq.\ (\ref{eq:self_grav_mb}) should be viewed as a lower bound on the belt mass required to suppress chaos because a real planetesimal belt likely has significant width compared to its radius, decreasing the Laplace coefficients in Eqs.\ (\ref{eq:def_omega_sg}) and (\ref{eq:def_omega_sg_2}).
 Thus, the self-gravity of a planetesimal belt can suppress secular chaos driven by outer giant planets only if the belt is several orders of magnitude more massive than the Solar System's main asteroid belt ($\sim 5 \times 10^{-4} \ME$).
-This is possible (but not required) based on current theories of the asteroid belt's origins and dynamical evolution (\citealt{RN2020} and references therein).
+This is possible (but not required) based on current theories of the asteroid belt's origins and dynamical evolution \citep[e.g.][]{RN2020}.
 Again, if the typical mass of extrasolar planetesimal belts around MS stars is much greater than that of the Solar System main belt, then only a small fraction of that mass needs to survive in the chaotic zone to subsequently pollute the WD.
+We note also that the initial belt mass required in order to reproduce the observed metal accretion rates of polluted WDs via secular chaos ($\sim 10^{-3} \ME$) is well below the amount at which self-gravity becomes important -- consistent with our initial assumptions.